rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Update User Role

-Update the role associated with an user account
+This action is used to update the role associated with an user account

 ##### Input